The NICC (Northern Ireland consultants committee) is a standing committee of the BMA and represents all consultants working in Northern Ireland.

 Pay

-It is only right that the efforts of consultants in Northern Ireland are recognised properly, and that fairness is put back into their pay after years of cuts.
+Consultants in Northern Ireland must be recognised properly for the work they do.
 More than any other group of healthcare workers, NHS consultants have been hit hardest by years of below inflationary pay “rises” from successive governments.

 Read our FAQs about consultant pay in Northern Ireland